doinyne/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Your University / College (start_date to end_date)
+#### Ravensbourne University London (September 2012 to July 2015)

-- Subject, any specialisms
+- Bachelor of the Arts in Editing and Post Production
+- Craft Editing
+- Storage Management
-- Grade
+- Production Collaborations
-- Other cool stuff

 #### Any other qualifications

 That in some arguable way make you a better software developer or well-rounded person

-## Hobbies
+## Interests

-Any cool stuff that makes you a super part of a software development team
+- Golf
+- Cars
+- Computer hardware
+- Aviation
+- NFL Fantasy
+- Baseball